 Fitted new carbon brushes but the motor still doesn’t work

+If experiencing problems after fitting carbon brushes there are some things you need to check.
 Did the motor run before you replaced the brushes?
 (Maybe they were replaced because they were sparking, or the motor was struggling, or simply during maintenance).
 If it did, then it’s clearly something you’ve done whilst fitting them in.

 If the motor wasn’t running before you fitted brushes, there’s still the possibility something went wrong during fitting, but with the added complication of the possibility you misdiagnosed the fault, and either other parts of the motor are also faulty or the fault is caused by something else.
 (Were the old brushes actually faulty?
 This diagnostic article contains useful diagnostic advice for all carbon brushes, with pictures)